DOCUMENT TSC-2026/B70 · BLOG POST 70 · CONSUMER COMMERCE · REV. 01

 Full background →

 Every DTC operator eventually has the same argument, usually in a meeting about whether to keep scaling spend.
 "Can we afford a $50 CAC?"
-And the room splits between the person who feels it is too high and the person who feels it is fine.
+The room splits between the person who feels it is too high and the person who feels it is fine.
 Both are guessing.

 This builds directly on contribution margin and feeds your payback period, so if those are fuzzy, start there.
 If they are solid, here is the formula.